 The development of the EV battery reuse system will be funded by H2020 (70%) and the SME itself (30%).

 For this solution, citizen engagement will mainly take the form of awareness-raising.
 After developing and installing the system, it will be introduced to the citizens at information events in order to raise their awareness of sustainable mobility solutuons in general and battery re-use in specific.

 - New business opportunities

 - Increased resource efficiency

 - Reducing the environmental impact of manufacturing/recycling batteries

 - The system is able to work in an off-grid mode (autonomy)

 As the EV market continues to grow and manufacturers are announcing more and more models that are affordable to the end users, the market for second-use EV batteries can be expected to increase remarkably as well.
 Besides offering a solid business opportunity as replaced batteries are expensive to discard and recycle while still having most of their capacity, reusing batteries reduces waste and adds another 5-10 years of effective lifetime.
 Several automakers are already experimenting with alternative uses for these second-life batteries in stationary energy storage, so the solution that will be developed and piloted in Tartu could considerably contribute to these efforts.

 The solution can be easily replicated.
 The crucial part of the solution is the equipment that enables to manage (charge) the battery blocks.
 Until now, no commercial solutions have been available for doing this.
-In cooperation with Tallinn University of Technology, the Estonian University of Life Sciences and Eaton, a Finnish company, the necessary equipment will be developed.
-Once completed, the solution can be commercialized and produced in large scale.
+In cooperation with Tallinn University of Technology, the Estonian University of Life Sciences, the necessary equipment was developed.
+The system was launched in June of 2019 and after setup and correction in the system, the solution can be commercialized and produced on a large scale.